tund136/swift-ui-3.0/README.md

 ### 12. Keyboard "Done" Alternative
 Instead of using the "Done" button on the keyboard, we can add a custom button like "Search", "Go", etc.,

+### 13. Canvas
+A Canvas is used to draw using GraphicsContext.